Cookie consent management tool by TermsFeed Experience Dog Sledding and Winter Camping, Norway | Nature Travels

 Accommodation:

-• Two nights in 2-person or family rooms in Lodge (a converted schoolhouse) near the kennels.
+• Two nights (Option 2 and Option 3 tours) or one night (Option 1 tours, unless adding extra night on Day 3) in 2-person or family rooms in Lodge (a converted schoolhouse) near the kennels.
 Solo travellers will share 2-person room with another solo participant in the group or have own room at no extra charge in odd-numbered group.
 Rooms are simple but comfortable standard, with shared WC/shower facilities.
 Sauna facilities are available at the Lodge for use on these nights.

-• Two nights* wild winter camping (one or both nights in heated "Gamme" mobile tents).
+• 1-3 nights (depending on tour option chosen) wild winter camping in heated "Gamme" mobile tents.
 The tents are spacious and accommodate the whole group - depending on group size and composition, often two tents are used which together accommodate guests + guide(s).
 The location of the tents will vary depending on the nature of the tour and weather/temperature conditions.
 The snowmobile supporting each tour will prepare the camp for the arrival of the group in advance.
 The "Gamme" tents are heated with wood-burning stove.
 Warm winter sleeping bag is provided and there are mats and reindeer skins for additional warmth.
 There are comfortable padded camp beds ("iFish Glamp Bed Luxury" or similar) for sleeping on.
-The intention is to move tent location for the second night, but depending on conditions and the most suitable arrangements for the group, it is also possible to stay two nights in the same location. * 6-day tours feature three nights winter camping, which may include a night in expedition tents in addition to nights in standard heated tents.
+For Option 2 and Option 3 tours, the intention is to move tent location during the tour, but depending on conditions and the most suitable arrangements for the group, it is also possible to stay nights in the same location. * Option 3 tours feature three nights winter camping, which may include a night in expedition tents in addition to nights in standard heated tents.

 • Depending on the nature of the group (more commonly for adult than family tours), the area in which you are sledding and weather/temperature conditions, one of the nights during the main tour may be in 2-person expedition tents, offering additional flexibility for camp location and increasing the level of challenge.